-The people of The Episcopal Church in South Carolina are blessed to be part of a wider family: The Episcopal Church (110 diocese in 16 nations), which in turn is part of the Anglican Communion, with more than 80 million members in 44 regional and national member churches in more than 160 countries.
+The people of The Diocese of South Carolina are blessed to be part of a wider family: The Episcopal Church (110 diocese in 16 nations), which in turn is part of the Anglican Communion, with more than 80 million members in 44 regional and national member churches in more than 160 countries.

 These family ties provide a multitude of opportunities and resources to the people of this diocese.
 At the House of Bishops spring retreat at Kanuga in March 2013, Bishop vonRosenberg received many offers of information, resources and support for the people of this diocese.
 News of other opportunities arrives regularly through other channels, too.
 This page is offered as a very partial list of some opportunities to explore these connections with the wider Church.